Iortxi/entorno/README.md

 # Move to dir
 cd dotfiles

-# It's configured to use the spanish keyboard with setxkbmap, change if you need (default US keyboard)
+# It uses the spanish keyboard with setxkbmap, change if you need (US default if you remove it)
 nano .config/qtile/autostart.sh
 nano .config/spectrwm/autostart.sh

 # DO NOT execute with sudo, it needs your user.
 It'll throw error if you do anyways :D
-# The -l flag is for labtops, it'll also configure battery and brightness in case you need it
+# The -l flag is for labtops, in case you need to configure battery and brightnesss
 ./entorno.sh [-l]
 ```

----
 ## Apps
 All windows managers have the same apps keybindings.